 1. Cities

 Also known as the landing page.
-This page will host a national map with all the CUTRIC cities choose. ser can always go back to the landing page to explore a different city.
+This page will host a national map with all the CUTRIC member cities from which the user can choose.
+The user can always go back to the landing page to explore a different city.

 2. Simulation Results